 A new technique could help save a famous Leonardo da Vinci drawing that is vanishing with each passing day.

-The mysterious da Vinci portrait, widely considered to be a self-portrait of the artist, was drawn with red chalk on paper in the early 1500s and has since been fading.
+The mysterious artwork, widely considered to be a self-portrait of the artist, was drawn with red chalk on paper in the early 1500s and has since been fading.

-The enigmatic red-chalk-and-paper drawing has fueled speculation for centuries.
-The depiction of an old man with flowing white locks and a long beard was likely first completed in Turin, Italy, sometime between 1510 and 1515.
-While many think the painting depicts da Vinci, the Renaissance man was only in his mid-50s at the time of the drawing, whereas the portrait's subject looks closer to 80 years old.
-That has led many experts to wonder whether the drawing is of da Vinci's uncle or father.
+The drawing has fueled speculation for centuries.
+The depiction of an old man with flowing white locks and a long beard was probably created in Turin, Italy, sometime between 1510 and 1515.
+While many think the painting depicts Leonardo, he was only in his mid-50s at the time of the drawing, whereas the portrait's subject looks older.
+That has led many to wonder whether the drawing depicts Leonardo's uncle or father.

 By quantifying the level of damage, the new study can help preservationists map out the best road to save this disappearing masterpiece.
-It could also help scientists assess damage to and preserve other ancient documents.
+Some want to treat the portrait with solutions to remove the byproducts of aging, while others want to wait until preservation techniques improve, Missori said.

-The new technique was detailed online today (June 3) in the journal Applied Physics Letters.
+The researchers' analysis was detailed online on Tuesday in Applied Physics Letters.